-This article explains the value chain also known as value chain analysis by Michael Porter in a practical way.
+This article explains the Porter’s Value Chain Analysis, developed by Michael Porter in a practical way.
 After reading you will understand the basics of this powerful management tool.

-What is a value chain model?
+What is a Value Chain Analysis?

-In his book Competitive Advantage (1985) Michael Porter explains value chain analysis; that a value chain is a collection of activities that are performed by a company to create value for its customers.
+In his book Competitive Advantage (1985), Michael Porter explains Value Chain Analysis; that a value chain is a collection of activities that are performed by a company to create value for its customers.

 Porter’s Value Chain Analysis

-The Value chain activities
+The Value Chain activities

 Primary activities have an immediate effect on the production, maintenance, sales and support of the products or services to be supplied.

 These are all processes that are involved in the receiving, storing, and internal distribution of the raw materials or basic ingredients of a product or service.

 These are all the activities (for example production floor or production line) that convert inputs of products or services into semi-finished or finished products.

 These are all activities that are related to delivering the products and services to the customer.

 These are all processes related to putting the products and services in the markets including managing and generating customer relationships.

 This includes all activities that maintain the value of the products or service to customers as soon as a relationship has developed based on the procurement of services and products.

-Support activities of the value chain analysis
+Support activities of the Value Chain Analysis

 A support activity such as human resource management for example is of importance within the primary activity operation but also supports other activities such as service and outbound logistics.

 This concerns the support activities within the organization that enable the organization to maintain its daily operations.

 Human resource management

 This includes the support activities in which the development of the workforce within an organization is the key element.

 Examples are IT, technological innovations and improvements and the development of new products based on new technologies.
 These activities create value using innovation and optimization.

 Examples of activities are entering into and managing relationships with suppliers, negotiating to arrive at the best prices, making product purchase agreements with suppliers and outsourcing agreements.

 Organizations use primary and support activities as building blocks to create valuable products, services and distinctiveness.

-Value chain analysis: There are four basic steps that have to be followed if you wish to use the Value Chain as an analysis model.
+Porter’s Value Chain Analysis: There are four basic steps that have to be followed if you wish to use the Value Chain as an analysis model.

 Step 1: identify sub activities for each primary activity

 For each primary activity, sub-activities can be determined that create a specific value for an organization.

 - Direct activities (for instance online sales from Marketing& sales)